 Health insurance costs

-Health insurance policies vary hugely on price as there are so many individual factors to take into consideration when assessing the risk on someone’s health.
-However, there are some common factors that will affect your premium, like your age, where you live, your current health, and your lifestyle choices.
+Health insurance policies vary hugely in price.
+Some common factors will affect your premium, like your age, where you live, your current health, and your lifestyle choices.

 Whatever your age, it’s worth shopping around and updating your insurance provider if you move.
 This can affect your premium—especially if you leave London.